Last Updated Date: December 5, 2018

-This policy does not apply to the practices of companies that Schedulicity does not own or control or to people that Schedulicity does not employ or manage.
+This Policy does not apply to the practices of companies that Schedulicity does not own or control or to people that Schedulicity does not employ or manage.

-Information Collection and Use
+Information Sharing and Use

 Third-party Advertisers, Links to Other Websites

 Please note that if an advertiser asks us to show an advertisement to a certain audience (for example, women ages 18-34) or audience segment (for example, men ages 18-24 who have viewed certain channels of content) and you respond to that advertisement, the advertiser or ad-server may conclude that you fit the description of the audience they are trying to reach.
-The advertiser may also use information regarding your use of the Website, such as the number of times you viewed an ad (but not any personally identifiable information), to determine which ads to deliver to you.
+The advertiser may also use information regarding your use of the Website or App, such as the number of times you viewed an ad (but not any personally identifiable information), to determine which ads to deliver to you.

-To government regulators, law enforcement authorities or alleged victims of identity theft, including voluntary disclosures;
+- To government regulators, law enforcement authorities or alleged victims of identity theft, including voluntary disclosures;

-We reserve the right (but do not undertake a duty) to notify you of court orders, subpoenas or other legal process (if allowed).
+- We reserve the right (but do not undertake a duty) to notify you of court orders, subpoenas or other legal process (if allowed).
 If you do not want us to respond to legal process compelling us to disclose your information, you need to seek a valid order permitting us to refuse to disclose it and serve the order on us at least 3 business days before the response deadline; and

 We do not purport to have listed all possible disclosures that we might make — this Policy is intended to help you understand our general practices.
 This Policy is not a promise that your information will never be disclosed except as described above.
 For example, third parties may unlawfully intercept or access information transmitted to or contained on the Website, technologies may malfunction or not work as anticipated, or someone might access, abuse or misuse information, despite a lack of permission.
 Although we use what we believe to be commercially reasonable practices to protect your privacy, that does not mean, and you should not expect it to mean, that your information or communications will always be private or protected.
-Perfection does not exist on or off the Internet.
+Perfection does not exist on or off the internet.

 We generally will retain information for as long as required, allowed or for as long as we believe it useful, but do not undertake retention obligations.
 We may dispose of information in our discretion without notice, subject to applicable law.